 What makes Vitamin D one of the best vitamins for skin health is that it plays an important role in skin tone.
 For people who suffer from psoriasis, it really does help in its treatment by using a man-made kind of vitamin D called Calcitriol.
 This topical cream reduces skin inflammation and irritation hence reducing the visible effects of Psoriasis.

 A great source of vitamin D is by getting some sun exposure of about 10 minutes daily (But if there is a history of skin cancer in your family, consult with your doctor first.
 The best food sources are salmon, tuna, and cod.
-The other way to get vitamin D is by taking vitamin D fortified foods like breakfast cereals, orange juice, and yogurt.
+The other way to get vitamin D is by taking vitamin D-fortified foods like breakfast cereals, orange juice, and yogurt.
 The amount recommended for adults per day is 600 IU per day.

-Do you have stretch marks, spider veins, dark spots, dark circles around the eyes or scars?
+Do you have stretch marks, spider veins, dark spots, dark circles around the eyes, or scars?
 These are just but the basic functions of vitamin K that make it to this list of vitamins for skin complexion.
 Vitamin K helps the body with the blood clotting process.
-This helps in healing wounds, bruises, or spreading the skin healing process after surgery.
+This helps in healing wounds, and bruises, or spreading the skin healing process after surgery.

 Most topical creams for the skin have vitamin K as the main ingredient.
 This vitamin helps a lot with the treatment of a wide range of skin conditions.
 So this vitamin is mainly helpful for healing the skin of swelling and bruising.

 The main natural food sources of Vitamin K are vegetables like kale, spinach, lettuce, cabbage, and green beans.